The Disciplinary Process is used to investigate any report suggesting a member may have acted in contravention of the Code of Professional Conduct.

 Public sanctions from STEP's Disciplinary Panel appear alongside a member’s entry on our online directory.
 Decisions currently remain on the website for a period of six years.

-How STEP processes your personal data when you make a complaint to our Disciplinary Process
+How STEP processes your personal data when you make a complaint under our Disciplinary Process?

 We process your personal data in line with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation.